Wilderness Survival Guide: Contents

-The Wilderness Survival Guide covers adventures in the wilderness, including rules and guidelines for weather and its effects, encumbrance and movement, hunting, camping, first aid, natural hazards, fatigue, beasts of burden, and handling combat and magic in the wilderness.
+The Wilderness Survival Guide provides detailed information for wilderness adventures, such as rules and guidelines relating to weather and its effects, encumbrance and movement outdoors, hunting, camping, first aid, naturally occurring hazards, fatigue for characters, pack animals, and handling wilderness combat and magic.
 The book also details new equipment and skills, called proficiencies, pertaining to the wilderness.
-The book provides an overview of the types of wilderness, including desert, forest, hills, mountains, plains, coastal areas, and swamps.
+The book provides an overview of the types of wilderness, including: desert, forest, hills, mountains, plains, coastal areas, and swamps.

-Much of the material in the book details the environment, about terrains, major wilderness hazards, and weather.
-The book also covers PC resources, such as: adding to the proficiency system introduced in the Dungeoneer's Survival Guide; appropriate clothing for different climates; clarifying normal vision, infravision and ultravision; details on mounts; and rules on encumbrance and movement rates in the wilderness.
-The book also details how the environment affects PC activities, and includes new information on survival techniques, air and waterborne travel, combat in unusual circumstances, and magic.
+The book details the wildness environment, including types of terrains, significant hazards, and weather.
+The book also covers resources for player characters, such as: expanding the proficiency system presented in the Dungeoneer's Survival Guide; appropriate clothing for various climates; clarifying normal vision, infravision and ultravision; details on how to use mounts; and rules regarding encumbrance and movement rates in the wilderness.

+The book also details how the environment affects the activities of the PCs, and includes new information on survival techniques, travel on the air and water, combat in unusual outdoor circumstances, and magic.

-In addition to new abilities, the Wilderness Survival Guide introduces difficulties and handicaps that players will have to cope with, such as the effects of sleeping in armor and the ease with which a fire can get out of hand.
-The book includes a short section entitled Starting from Scratch that shows how to design a bit of topography using a step-by-step method of creating a viable environment.
-It includes tables dealing with encumbrance (for characters and animals), effects of wind on missile fire and waterborne vehicle characteristics, including modifiers for a thief's climbing rates, climbing for non-thieves, temperature effects and damage, reactions of animals, and effects of lack of sleep.
-Most of the tables are reprinted at the back of the book, where there are also three pages containing different sizes of hex.
+In addition to new abilities, the Wilderness Survival Guide introduces difficulties and handicaps player characters can face, such as how sleeping in their armor may affect them and exploring how easily a fire can go out of control.

+The book includes a short section called Starting from Scratch that shows how to design topography using a step-by-step method to construct a viable environment.
+It includes tables regarding encumbrance (for characters and animals), effects of wind on ranged weapons and statistics for waterborne vehicles, modifiers for the climbing rates for thief characters, climbing for characters other than thieves, the effects and damage caused by various temperatures, how to handle the reactions of animals, and what effects characters suffer from lack of sleep.
+Most of these tables are reprinted in the back of the book, along with three pages presenting different hex sizes.